Personal Injury Lawyer Serving West Palm Beach

 Under this law, a victim’s compensation is reduced by their fault percentage.
 For example, if you shared 20% fault in the occurrence, you would only be eligible to receive 80% of the settlement sum awarded.
 Of course, the defendant may try to apportion blame where there is none to reduce your compensation, but our lawyers can refute such assertions.Is There a Time Limit for Filing Personal Injury Claim?

-Florida law gives injury victims four years to institute their claim.
+Florida law gives injury victims two years to institute their claim.
 This applies to motor vehicle accidents, premises liability, and defective product cases.
 The time starts counting from the date of the accident or from when the victim discovered that the defective product caused the injury.
-For medical malpractice cases, the time limit is two years, but the law allows a four-year extension where the damage was not immediately discoverable.What Is Our Role?
+For medical malpractice cases, the time limit is two years.What Is Our Role?

 Many people often wonder whether it is worth hiring a personal injury lawyer.
 However, there are several benefits to hiring an attorney, and we discuss some of them below.